Raphib737/VacationRentals/README.md

-# VacationRentals
+# Paradise Rentals
-Hello and welcome to my rental vacations calculator.
+Hello and welcome to my rental vehicle calculator.
 Here we simulate a rental service that allows a customer to take advantage of the numerous vehicles that are available.